amitsinghs98/python-flask-test/README.md

 ## 🔍 How It Works

-1. Developer pushes to Codeberg
+1. Developer pushes to github
-2. Codeberg triggers a webhook
+2. github triggers a webhook
 3. Jenkins receives webhook → pulls latest code
 4. Jenkins installs dependencies and restarts the Flask app